-The Family Support Days were designed by CCI to allow families, who rarely leave their homes due to the nature of their children's disabilities and high care needs, to meet with other families to meet, exchange ideas and to have the children enjoy the outdoors and be in the company of others.
+Family Support Days continued at both Christmas and Summer-time in both Minsk and Gomel.
+These Family Support Days were designed by CCI to allow families, who rarely leave their homes due to the nature of their children's disabilities and high care needs, to meet with other families to meet, exchange ideas and to have the children enjoy the outdoors and be in the company of others.